uglymugs/JustNUM/README.md

 ## Quickstart guide

-The app is hosted from the master branch [here](http://uglymugs-justnum.herokuapp.com/).
+The app is hosted from the `release` branch [here](http://uglymugs-justnum.herokuapp.com/).
 To run the app locally, do the following:

 If you do not already have `npm-run-all` installed globally, install it: